Delphi-Data/delphi-node-sdk/README.md

 2. `yarn build`
 3. `yarn link`
 4. (In the projects you are using this, such as the Delphi Frontend or Slack App) `yarn link delphi-node-sdk`
+5. After making any changes here, run `yarn build` again so that your applications get your changes
-5. Bump the version number in `package.json` before pushing changes.
+6. Bump the version number in `package.json` before pushing changes.